S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 **Abstract:** False

+**Description:**

-**Description:** Countable quantities.
-Used for countable types (integer) such as pregnancies and steps (taken by a physiotherapy patient), number of cigarettes smoked in a day, etc. The *thing(s)* being counted must be represented in the units element.
+Used for countable quantities as an integer such as pregnancies and steps (taken by a physiotherapy patient), the number of cigarettes smoked in a day, etc. The name of the thing being counted must be represented in the units element.

 **Misuse:** Not used for amounts of physical entities (which all have standardized units).